reinhartmeg/AprilTag-Distance-Calculator/README.md

 :-------------------------:|:-------------------------:
 ![](panda.jpg)             |  ![](realsensesize.jpg)

 In terms of accuracy, it tends to be within a centimeter or less and outputs in meters.
+The precision is similarly high and should reliably grip objects within the tolerance window of the Panda’s end effector.

 ## Future Improvements